chinapedia/wikipedia.abstract.en/Page/Cartography.md

 Map design

-Livingston-Greenwich-map.jpg

 Map purpose and selection of information

 Arthur H. Robinson, an American cartographer influential in thematic cartography, stated that a map not properly designed "will be a cartographic failure."
 He also claimed, when considering all aspects of cartography, that "map design is perhaps the most complex."[56]
-Robinson codified the mapmaker's understanding that a map must be designed foremost with consideration to the audience and its needs.
-Cartography_of_Washington_State,_Mount_Rainier_National_Park,_Pinnacle_Peak_trail.gif, Pinnacle Peak trail.]]
+Robinson codified the mapmaker's understanding that a map must be designed foremost with consideration to the audience and its needs. , Pinnacle Peak trail.]]
 From the very beginning of mapmaking, maps "have been made for some particular purpose or set of purposes".[57]
 The intent of the map should be illustrated in a manner in which the percipient acknowledges its purpose in a timely fashion.
 The term _percipient_ refers to the person receiving information and was coined by Robinson.[58]
 The principle of figure-ground refers to this notion of engaging the user by presenting a clear presentation, leaving no confusion concerning the purpose of the map.
 This will enhance the user's experience and keep their attention.
 If the user is unable to identify what is being demonstrated in a reasonable fashion, the map may be regarded as useless.

 Making a meaningful map is the ultimate goal.
 Alan MacEachren explains that a well designed map "is convincing because it implies authenticity".[59]
 An interesting map will no doubt engage a reader.
 Information richness or a map that is multivariate shows relationships within the map.
 Showing several variables allows comparison, which adds to the meaningfulness of the map.
 This also generates hypothesis and stimulates ideas and perhaps further research.
 In order to convey the message of the map, the creator must design it in a manner which will aid the reader in the overall understanding of its purpose.
 The title of a map may provide the "needed link" necessary for communicating that message, but the overall design of the map fosters the manner in which the reader interprets it.[60]